Today you are going to look back at the things that we have talked about this week.

 Based on the potential to be implanted in my state i would rank the energies in this order for Indonesia:

--Coal energy
+-Coal energy-Wind energy

 -Solar energy